Pprave1/bikesharing/README.md

 # bikesharing
 # Overview
-The purpose of the project was to convince  investors that a bike-sharing program in Des Moines is a solid business proposal.To solidify the proposal, one of the key stakeholders would like to see a bike trip analysis.
+The purpose of the project is  to convince  investors that a bike-sharing program in Des Moines is a solid business proposal.To solidify the proposal, one of the key stakeholders would like to see a bike trip analysis.

 # Results
  ### Cleaning the data